What Are Hemorrhoids?

 9. Proctosedyl suppositories and ointment

-Proctosedyl Contains two active ingredients cinchocaine (a local anaesthetic) and hydrocortisone (steroid).
-Each suppository/1g of ointment contains 5mg of hydrocortisone and 5mg of cinchocaine.
+Proctosedyl Contains two active ingredients Cinchocaine (a local anesthetic) and Hydrocortisone (steroid).
+Each suppository/1g of ointment contains 5mg of Hydrocortisone and 5mg of Cinchocaine.

-A similar combination of drugs is included in over the counter Germoloids HC Spray, which also has hydrocortisone as the main ingredient, but with a different local anaesthetic (lidocaine) and significantly lower amounts of both drugs.
+A similar combination of drugs is included in over-the-counter Germoloids HC Spray, which also has Hydrocortisone as the main ingredient, but with a different local anesthetic (Lidocaine) and significantly lower amounts of both drugs.

 10. Scheriproct suppositories and ointment

-Both prescription-only Scheriproct suppositories and ointment contain cinchocaine and a steroid drug called prednisolone.
-There is a slight difference in terms of quantitive composition (the amount of active ingredients) of both products.
+Both prescription-only Scheriproct suppositories and ointment contain Cinchocaine and a steroid drug called Prednisolone.
+There is a slight difference in terms of quantitive composition (the number of active ingredients) of both products.

-None of the topical medicated products listed above is licensed as a treatment of haemorrhoids in the pregnancy.
-Doctors can prescribe medicines off their license.
-Products that reduce irritation and soothe the area are usually prefered to treat haemorrhoids in the pregnancy.
-Local anaesthetics and steroids should preferably be avoided.
+None of the topical medicated products listed above is licensed as a treatment of hemorrhoids in the pregnancy.
+Doctors can prescribe medicines off their licenses.
+Products that reduce irritation and soothe the area are usually preferred to treat hemorrhoids in the pregnancy.
+Local anesthetics and steroids should preferably be avoided.

-What is the best haemorrhoid treatment in the UK?
+What is the best hemorrhoid treatment in the UK?

 Products containing steroids may help to reduce pain and inflammation.
-Products containing steroid should not be used for longer than seven days (unless advised otherwise by a doctor).
-They may cause adverse side effect s on the skin, for example, skin atrophy and dermatitis.
+Products containing steroids should not be used for longer than seven days (unless advised otherwise by a doctor).
+They may cause adverse side effects on the skin, for example, skin atrophy and dermatitis.